 - Pedestrians must use the walkways to enter and exit the school. - When crossing roads within the school, pedestrians are to use the zebra crossings where indicated. - Students are not allowed to take shortcuts and walk across the staff car park or driveway, to access other areas of the school. - Students are reminded to use pedestrian crossings located outside the school along Jurong East Avenue 1.
 They are to observe traffic rules and practice safe habits such as not using their mobile phones or wearing their headphones/earphones when crossing the roads.

 For visitors

-All visitors must register at the security guard post and obtain a Visitor Pass before entering the school campus.
-The Visitor Pass must be worn at all times when in school, and visitors must be accompanied by staff at all times.
+• All visitors must register at the security guard post and obtain a Visitor Pass before entering the school campus.
+The Visitor Pass must be always worn when in school, and visitors must be always accompanied by staff.